-The Kingfisher Atlas of World History presents a gorgeous, oversized, pictorial summary of world history in about 190 pages.
+The Kingfisher Atlas of World History (2016 edition) presents a gorgeous, oversized, pictorial summary of world history in about 190 pages.
 Beginning with the ancient world, it moves through time and around the world using each two-page spread to show a very abbreviated account of what happened in various geographical areas.
 Most two-page spreads tell the story through maps “decorated” with images, accompanied by brief amounts of text.
 Vertical timelines on most right-hand pages show key events in chronological order.

 The book begins with about 10,000 B.C. when, as the book explains, people learned to cultivate crops and began to live in settled communities.
 Each of the four sections of the book circles the globe to include historical events in Asia, Africa, and other geographical areas even though Europe rightfully receives more attention through the medieval era and North America becomes a major player in modern history.